UkiWoDao/Javascript-practice/README.md

 # Javascript-practice
-A dice game isnpired by Jonas from Udemy
+A dice game inspired by Jonas from Udemy

+Feel free to do whatever you like with it :)